 Some of these factors are beyond the Company's control.
 The Company may not be able to effectively sustain its growth due to restraining factors concerning corporate competencies, competition, global economies, and market and customer requirements.
 To meet the needs of its customers, the Company has expanded its operations in recent years and, in conjunction with the execution of its strategic plans, the Company expects to continue expanding in terms of geographical reach, customers served, products, and services.
-To manage its growth, the Company must continue to enhance its managerial, technical, operational, and other resources, as well as realign strategies to adjust to the new normal brought about by the Covid-19 Global Pandemic.
+To manage its growth, the Company must continue to enhance its managerial, technical, operational, and other resources, as well as realign strategies to adjust to the new normal brought about by factors such as Covid-19 Global Pandemic, climate change and failure to adopt to new carbon economy.

 The Company's ongoing operations and future growth may also require funding either through internal or external sources.
 There can also be no assurance that any future expansion plans will not adversely affect the Company's existing operations since execution of said plans may involve challenges.
-For instance, the Company may be required to be confronted with such issues as shortages of production equipment and raw materials or components, capacity constraints, difficulties in ramping up production at new facilities or upgrading or expanding existing facilities, and training an increasing number of personnel to manage and operate those facilities.
-Compounding these issues are other restraining factors such as more aggressive efforts of competition in expanding business, volatility in global economies and market and customer requirements.
+For instance, the Company may be required to be confronted with such issues as shortages of production equipment and raw materials or components, capacity constraints, difficulties in ramping up production at new facilities or upgrading or expanding existing facilities, lack of skills and training an increasing number of personnel to manage and operate those facilities.
+Compounding these issues are other restraining factors such as more aggressive efforts of competition in expanding business, volatility in global economies and market and customer requirements, including requirements related to sustainability and ESG.
 All these challenges could make it difficult for the Company to implement any expansion plans successfully and in a timely manner.

 In response to a very dynamic operating environment and intense industry competition, the Company focuses on high-growth/high-margin specialized product niches, diversifies its markets and products, engages in higher value add services, improves its cost structure, and pursues strategies to grow existing accounts.
+The Company also incorporates Environment, Social, and Governance (Sustainability) into it's strategy and future growth.